SakinaAnjum/git-first-repository/README.md

 # git-first-repository
-This is my first repository for practices
+This is my first repository and.
 This is for practices purpose.